streamsets/ansible-datacollector/README.md

 Role Variables
 --------------

-Defaults are provided for the most commonly changed parameters in `defaults/main.yml`.
+Defaults and examples are provided for the most commonly changed parameters in `defaults/main.yml`.
 For a full list of available variables please review the templates directly.